-Hammerhand Coffee: Located at the corner of Main and Franklin in downtown Liberty, this new coffee shop is a great addition to downtown.
-It has a hip decor with a great staff.
-They feature coffee, tea, beer and wine.
+Hammerhand Coffee: Formerly located at the corner of Main and Franklin in downtown Liberty, this coffee shop is relocating to a new location at 249 W. Mill St. They feature coffee, tea, beer and wine.

 Ginger Sue’s: I met a friend for lunch at this casual cafe just off the square and loved the salmon benedict.
 They have a large menu of breakfast and lunch items.
 There are two other locations in the Kansas City metro area.
 I would definitely go back!!

-La Costa Mexican Restaurant, at 5 East Kansas St., is a casual restaurant on the Square in downtown Liberty.
+La Costa Mexicana, at 5 East Kansas St., is a casual restaurant on the Square in downtown Liberty.